What makes these 5th Grade Reading Passages so unique?

 Yes, the differentiation provides versatility, but more options are included, as well.
 Print and digital options are in this bundle (and it’s so handy to have both during these academic times when many schools are shifting here and there to accommodate for COVID).
 You’ll also find versatility in the passages themselves.
 Within these 44 passages, you’ll find all four main writing types: expository, descriptive, persuasive, and narrative.
 Fictional passages include multiple points of view and a wide variety of genres including historical fiction, science fiction, contemporary fiction, mystery, etc. Nonfiction passages encompass historical nonfiction accounts, biographies, self-help, academic texts, how-to instructions, and even a recipe!
 If you want to expose your students to a world of versatile writing and reading, these monthly differentiated reading comprehension passages are your ticket!

 Every passage includes a full page of comprehension questions.
 The first question on every page will help students activate their background knowledge about the passage topic.
 This skill helps students make connections and retain what they are learning.
 This question is followed by comprehension questions from the text (multiple choice and free response).
 These questions invite students to cite textual evidence for their answers using colored writing utensils (printable version) or movable clipart pieces (digital version), a skill that increases readers’ confidence.
 Last, there is a deeper thinking question on each question page to encourage critical thinking and hit a variety of grade-level language arts standards.
+Within this bundle, you’ll find every Common Core State Standard in both Informational Text and Literature represented for grade 5.

 Relevant content sparks students’ interest and increases engagement.
 Not only do these passages include a variety of nonfiction and fiction stories, but your students will also be excited to study topics like holidays and seasons that are part of their present environment.
-Remember, this is a growing bundle, so your students may not be the only ones excited about the topics.
-Don’t worry; we won’t judge if you also find yourself looking forward to the surprise of which seasons and holidays will soon make an appearance!
-Keep in mind that the surprise is also the reason for the steep and sweet discount!
-If you’re interested, grab the bundle before it stops growing.

 Each monthly set includes the following: